 What is the difference between teacher-directed learning and student-centered learning?

-This Ask the Expert is an edited excerpt from the course, Purposeful Play.
+This Ask the Expert is an edited excerpt from the course, Purposeful Play, by Caitlin Frazier, MS.